-The Aboriginal Collections held in Cultural Collections are vast and of strong research interest, being records of local Koori or Goori culture and traditions, rock and cave art in the Hunter Valley, as well as a unique collection of weapons from the estate of the late Percy Haslam, renowned scholar and lover of Aboriginal culture.
-We wish to thank all the individuals, societies and institutions for their trust and generous support in depositing this archival research material with the Cultural Collections Unit of the University of Newcastle.
+The Aboriginal Collections held in Special Collections are vast and of strong research interest, being records of local Koori or Goori culture and traditions, rock and cave art in the Hunter Valley, as well as a unique collection of weapons from the estate of the late Percy Haslam, renowned scholar and lover of Aboriginal culture.
+We wish to thank all the individuals, societies and institutions for their trust and generous support in depositing this archival research material with the Special Collections Unit of the University of Newcastle.
 They have helped to create a rich collection available to researchers and the wider community in the study of the indigenous culture and traditions of the local Koori (or Goori) people in the Hunter Valley.

 We can count ourselves fortunate that some of the ancient Aboriginal languages and dreaming tales of the Hunter region have survived.
 In just 200 years, and after thousands of years of habitation, the last speakers of the original tongues of this region were all but wiped out.
 Their sacred land as well as hunting grounds were involuntarily turned into someone else's property.
 So much has been lost.